francescacurti/Robot-Programming/README.md

 and the respectively .h files

-Next commit: a laser publisher in order to test the dynamic planner

 Second commit: I published a simple laser_publisher in order to test my dynamic_planner with 3 fixed obstacles.
 The laser publisher publish every 100ms a laser_scan and we can see it in the terminal.
 The visualization can be done with rviz2 where you can test the dynamic planner by defining a new 2d goal pose.

 In order to test with the simple laser_publisher the dynamic_planner you need to open 3 terminals: